NoahC77/UTDSystemDocGenerator/GanymedeDocs/source/index.rst

 ..
-GanymedeDocs documentation master file, created by sphinx-quickstart on Wed Sep 11 09:12:41 2019.
+SPuppersysnameDocs documentation master file, created by sphinx-quickstart on Wed Sep 11 09:12:41 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.